 A board resolution or a directors resolution is a formal decision of the directors of a company.
 You must follow all the procedural requirements before, during and after a board meeting for a decision to be effective.

-A board resolution is passed at a board meeting.
-Generally speaking, the board will meet at least once a year to vote on important issues, although it is usually more often in practice.
-Any director may call a board meeting by giving reasonable notice of the meeting to every other director of the company.
-It is typical for the director calling a meeting to set out the agenda for the meeting so the other directors can prepare for the meeting.
+At a board meeting, a board resolution may pass.
+Generally speaking, the board will meet at least once a year to vote on important issues.
+However, in practice, this usually occurs more often.
+Any director may call a board meeting by giving reasonable notice of the meeting to the other directors.
+It is typical for the director calling a meeting to set out an agenda so the other directors can prepare.

 When deciding what matters are put before the board of directors, each director normally has one vote.
-For a matter to be passed by the board, it will be necessary to consider what type of resolution (or decision) needs to be used.
+For the board to pass a particular matter, it will need to consider what type of resolution (or decision) needs to be used.

 There are three different types of board resolutions:

 A Unanimous Resolution is the agreement of all of the directors present at a board meeting.
-That is 100% of the directors present will need to be in favour of the particular matter for it to be passed.
-A straight 10 out of 10 of the directors eligible to vote – that would take a lot of convincing!
+That is 100% of the directors present will need to be in favour of the particular matter for it to pass.
+A straight 10 out of 10 of the directors eligible to vote.
 The more directors that are required to vote one way, the harder the matter is to pass.

-The terms of the company’s Constitution, Shareholders Agreement or the Corporations Act will determine what type of resolution is required based on your business, and the matter at hand.
-As a general guide, the day to day decisions involved in running the company, which require a board resolution, are passed by ordinary resolution.
+The terms of the company’s constitution, shareholders agreement or the Corporations Act will determine what type of resolution is required.
+As a general guide, ordinary resolutions pass the day to day decisions involved in running the company.
 More serious matters, such as adopting or modifying a company’s constitution will require a special resolution.
 It is less common to see unanimous resolutions (as this could logistically be tough for a company to make any changes at all).
-However, an example of when a unanimous resolution is used may be in the event of winding up the company.

-- that the resolution is held at a properly convened board meeting with at least the minimum number of directors present to satisfy the quorum requirements;
+- a properly convened board meeting holds the resolution and at least the minimum number of directors are present to satisfy the quorum requirements;

-- the nominated chair of the Board meeting must sign the board minutes at the meeting, which the resolution was passed or by the chair of the next board meeting.
+- a nominated chair of the Board meeting must sign the board minutes at the meeting.

 If the company doesn’t comply with these procedural requirements, the resolution may not be valid.
-It is, therefore, important that the company is aware of the requirements that apply.
+Therefore, it is important that the company is aware of the requirements that apply.